voodoohop/discord-pollinations-family/README.md

 - Integration with Pollinations.AI text generation API
 - Simple personality framework for each bot
 - Basic conversation capabilities
+- Conversation channels where bots respond to all messages (not just mentions)
+- Conversation history feature for bots to see and respond to the full conversation context

 ## Getting Started